20-Octaves/sparse-stream/doc/sparse-stream.md

 In practice, for a high-resolution generator, each TICK will correspond to a single audio sample, and dozens of FEATURE are typically emitted for each TICK, and thousands of TICKs appear in each MOMENT.
 The generation of multiple FEATURE points for each TICK sample means that the resulting stream will be (much) larger than the audio input.

-## Concrete example
+## Concrete implementation

 #### **`Octv, version 1`**

 Here are essential details of a C language implementation that conforms to the Sparse Stream meta specification.
 While detailed, and actually implemented at some point, the [examples below](#examples) are non-normative.

-Each terminal is an 8 byte structure, and the first byte of each indicates the terminal type.
+Each terminal is an 8 byte structure, and the first byte of the struct indicates the terminal type.
 The remaining bytes provide the value for the terminal.
 A union of all terminal structs (payload), with an anoymous type field, is used for writing and reading.
-Upon read, the anonymous type field is used for dispatch to the logic for the specific terminal type.
+Upon read, the anonymous type field is used for casting and dispatch to the logic for the specific terminal type.

 Except where otherwise noted, the descriptions of the terminals are specific to version 1 of Octv.